-Eskdalemuir is a small settlement in the Scottish Borders, 29 km from the nearest principal towns of Lockerbie and Langholm.
-This remote site was chosen3 because the established observatory at Kew was experiencing increasing interference to magnetic measurements, from outward expansion of London's electrical tramways.
-The observatory's construction began in 1904, partly supported by £10k compensation from the tramway company (Walker, 2011).
+3The remote parish of Eskdalemuir is said to have been selected originally by rolling a sixpence around a UK rail map.
+The coin's lished observatory at Kew was experiencing increasing interference to magnetic measurements from outward expansion of London's electrical tramways.
+The observatory's construction began in 1904, partly supported by GBP 10 000 compensation from the tramway company (Walker, 2011).
 During the initial construction from 1903 to 1908, building materials came from local quarries, with other items transported via the railway station at Langholm.
-These buildings continue to provide scientific facilities, as well as on-site staff accommodation, initially in the Rayleigh and Schuster houses, augmented later with the Glazebrook, Shaw and Richardson houses.
+These buildings continue to provide scientific facilities, as well as on-site staff accommodation, initially in the Rayleigh and Schuster houses augmented later with the Glazebrook, Shaw and Richardson houses.

-The observatory is about 5 km north-north-west of the original Eskdalemuir parish church, lying at the end of an access road leading west from the B709, just north of Davington.
-Figure 1a shows the observatory location in the UK (at 55.314° N and 356.794° E), together with an aerial view of the site, Figure 1b.
+The observatory is about 5 km north-northwest of the original Eskdalemuir parish church, lying at the end of an access road leading west from the B709, just north of Davington.
+Figure 1a shows the observatory location in the UK (55.314° N, 3.206° W), together with an aerial view of the site (Fig. 1b).
 At the north end of the site are huts for magnetic measurements, with the meteorological measurements made nearer to the main building.
 The atmospheric electrical measurements were originally made at the main building.
-A notice on the entrance gate (circa 2005), Figure 1c, specifically mentioned the atmospheric electricity work.
+A notice on the entrance gate (ca. 2005), Fig. 1c, specifically mentioned the atmospheric electricity work.